 In the last three years, vessel strikes have caused about half of the known or suspected deaths of right whales in the U.S. and Canada.
 Sadly, these magnificent creatures are particularly vulnerable to collisions because they regularly feed, rest, and socialize close to the ocean’s surface – even when those waters are regularly crisscrossed by heavy boat traffic.
 If even a small boat hits a whale, it could injure the vessel and people on board, but it’s the whale who suffers the most.

 This year has been especially brutal.
 Two out of only 10 calves born in the 2020 season are already known to have been killed by ships.
 One was a newborn.
 The other bore scars revealing that, in its too-short life, it had previously survived one collision, only to succumb to its injuries from a subsequent crash.
-Although uncertain, it is also possible that the calves’ mothers may have been struck at the same time, as they remain close by their calves’ sides to care for them for up to 10 years.

 And whales that do not die immediately from vessel strikes will often be left wounded and suffering.